Three Buddhist Concepts Help Manage Your Emotions

 It’s not easy to deactivate the ego.
 This is for a very concrete reason: we can recognize it easily in others, but we don’t have a self-detector to see it in ourselves.

-Take note of these simple strategies that will help you identify, manage and calm it:
+Take note of these simple strategies that will help you identify, manage and calm your ego:

 - First of all, become aware of how your actions and words affect others.